This post will show you the top countries notable for cybercrime.

 - Singapore: Recognized for its robust cybersecurity infrastructure and government initiatives.

-- United States: It possesses significant cybersecurity resources but faces many cyberattacks.
+- The United States possesses significant cybersecurity resources but faces numerous cyberattacks.

 Which country has the highest cybercrime?

 Similar to the African question, there’s no single answer.
-Reports often focus on specific attack types or targeted regions.
+Reports often focus on specific types of attacks or targeted regions.
 However, some countries frequently appear on “most cybercrime” lists:

 - China: Often associated with state-sponsored cyberattacks and intellectual property theft.